gshutler/owin/README.md

 ### Host Errors ###

-Hosts may throw exceptions during the transmission of the response, such as if the recipient disconnected.
-Such failures should be propogated back to the application so they are aware of the failure.
+Hosts may encounter exceptions when sending and receiving data.
+Such failures should be forwarded to the OWIN logger so that they may be recorded.